sanjayb-28/farmshare-intern-dev-project/README.md

 ### 1. Fix Failing Tests ❌

+**Current Status: 14 out of 25 tests are failing**

-Currently, some tests are failing.
-Run `yarn test` to see which tests need attention:
+Run `yarn test` to see which tests need attention.
+There are three types of issues:

+#### a) Implementation Bugs (Calculation Logic)

-- **Calculation Bug**: There's a calculation error in the animal heads calculation
+There's a bug in `src/utils/calculations.ts` in the `calculateHeads()` function that causes incorrect animal head counts.
+This bug affects multiple tests.

+- **Files affected**: `src/utils/calculations.ts`
+- **Tests failing**: Multiple tests in `src/utils/calculations.test.ts`
+- **Hint**: Check the math in the `calculateHeads()` function

+#### b) Wrong Test Expectations

+Some tests have incorrect expectations - they're checking for wrong values or wrong text.

+- **Files affected**: `src/utils/calculations.test.ts`, `src/App.test.tsx`
+- **Tests failing**: Tests checking for "Monthly" instead of "Annual", wrong calculation values
+- **Hint**: Compare the test expectations with what the code actually produces

+#### c) Missing Features

+Some functionality hasn't been implemented yet.

-- **Delete Functionality**: Missing delete button for removing animals from the table
+- **Missing feature**: Remove/delete button for removing selected species from the multi-select
-- **Input Validation**: Ensure the form validation works correctly
+- **Test failing**: "should allow removing a selected species"
+- **Hint**: You'll need to add a way to remove individual species (maybe delete icons on the Chips?)

 ### 2. Improve Styling 🎨

 The current styling is minimal.
 Enhance the UI/UX by:

 - Adding better color schemes and visual hierarchy
-- Improving button and input field styling
+- Improving the volume input cards appearance
 - Making the application responsive for mobile devices
-- Adding hover states and transitions
+- Adding hover states and transitions for interactive elements
-- Improving the table appearance
+- Improving the annual summary display
 - Better styling for the advanced settings section
+- Adding visual feedback when species are selected/deselected
+- Making the multi-select dropdown more visually appealing

 ### 3. Add Features ✨

 Consider adding these improvements:

-- Clear all button to reset the entire table
+- **Clear all button** to deselect all species and reset inputs
-- Edit functionality for existing animal entries
+- **Remove individual species** functionality (currently missing!)
-- Input validation (prevent negative numbers, required fields)
+- **Input validation** (prevent negative numbers, max reasonable values)
-- Export data to CSV
+- **Export functionality** to save annual projections as CSV/PDF
-- Better error handling and user feedback
+- **Better error handling** and user feedback messages
-- Persistent storage (localStorage)
+- **Persistent storage** (localStorage) to save calculator state
-- Graphical display of labor savings
+- **Charts/graphs** to visualize savings vs costs
-- Summary statistics panel
+- **Comparison mode** to compare different scenarios side-by-side
+- **Species presets** for common processor types (beef-focused, mixed, etc.)
+- **Monthly breakdown** in addition to annual totals

 ### 4. Code Quality 📝